jsdf/glsl-lsp/client/README.md

 This extension adds language support for the OpenGL Shading Language to Visual Studio Code.

 ## Note on this Fork
 This is a fork of the original `glsl-lsp` extension by [kuba_p](https://github.com/KubaP).
-This version, published by [jsdf](https://github.com/jsdf), includes updates such as support for Apple Silicon, which was lacking in the previously published version.
-This fork was created primarily to provide a build with Apple Silicon support and is not actively maintained.
+This version, published by [jsdf](https://github.com/jsdf), adds support for Apple Silicon, which was lacking in the previously published version.

+## original readme

 It current supports the following features:
 - Basic semantic highlighting